Former Mitnick Campaign Workers Allege Verbal Abuse and Wage Theft, Current Workers Call Bullshit

 “Often when you do work for a local campaign, if they have money and they're a good person, they'll probably try to give you some of it, but realistically a local campaign is not going to have a ton of money,” she said.

-Team Mitnick eventually offered Medillo $5,000 to compensate him, or shut him up, or whatever.
-That $5,000 would come from a $3,000 bonus Mitnick promised Medillo once he qualified for Democracy Vouchers and two $1,000 bonuses that other workers agreed to forfeit.
-Medillo told The Stranger he did not want to take from the other workers–“it's not their fault [Mitnick] tossed me”–so he declined the offer.
+Team Mitnick eventually offered Medilo $5,000 to compensate him, or shut him up, or whatever.
+That $5,000 would come from a $3,000 bonus Mitnick promised Medilo once he qualified for Democracy Vouchers and two $1,000 bonuses that other workers agreed to forfeit.
+Medilo told The Stranger he did not want to take from the other workers–“it's not their fault [Mitnick] tossed me”–so he declined the offer.
 The letter from the Mitnick team confirms this sequence of events.

-SDSA members who support Medillo met with the Mitnick campaign to negotiate on Medillo’s behalf.
+SDSA members who support Medilo met with the Mitnick campaign to negotiate on Medilo’s behalf.
 He did not attend the meeting, as he “felt unsafe” around Mitnick.
-Attendees told The Stranger that the campaign printed out pamphlets laying out their grievances with Medillo which they said amounted to "bullying."
+Attendees told The Stranger that the campaign printed out pamphlets laying out their grievances with Medilo which they said amounted to "bullying."
 They could not provide The Stranger with a copy.

-The two parties did not come to an agreement about compensation and Medillo did not get paid.
-However, Mitnick agreed to remove Medillo’s graphics from his website and other campaign materials within a week.
-The campaign has since removed the graphics from the website, but they still use a logo Medillo designed on their weekly emails as recently as March 23.
+The two parties did not come to an agreement about compensation and Medilo did not get paid.
+However, Mitnick agreed to remove Medilo’s graphics from his website and other campaign materials within a week.
+The campaign has since removed the graphics from the website, but they still use a logo Medilo designed on their weekly emails as recently as March 23.
 Mitnick said the campaign is actively trying to remedy the situation.

 The takeaway from the Mitnick campaign: Write everything down.